 - As an evidence-based practice, exposure therapy can help clients reduce anxiety symptoms completely or to minimal levels that no longer warrant a social anxiety diagnosis

 During exposure therapy, clients are taught anxiety coping techniques to help reduce fear and anxiety reactions while practicing or role playing.
-These include deep breathing, grounding, imagery, and progressive muscle relaxation.3
+These include deep breathing, grounding, imagery, and progressive muscle relaxation.4

 CBT for social anxiety is a very effective treatment because it can target the thoughts and behaviors linked to the condition.
-Exposure therapy takes a more behavioral approach, but some may respond well to other options.
+Exposure therapy takes a more behavioral approach, but some may respond well to other CBT exercises and techniques:

 Cognitive Reframing